BenjaminPlanterose/JRC_seeker/README.md

 # Test run

 Download test data from [here](http://compbio.mit.edu/ChromHMM/) and uncompress.
+This data is not included in the Github repository since its size exceed the 100 MB limit.
 This includes:

 * ```sample_data.bam``` - Alignment of WGBS reads from a pooled whole blood experiment.
 Only reads at the beginning of chr12 have been included (for the sake of timely debugging).
 This bam file has been sorted and indexed (.csi file).
 * ```reference_genome``` directory - includes .fa sequence for chromosome 12, already indexed by BISCUIT.